 Each angel investor will have their own requirements, perhaps requiring a stake in your business, and some may want a position in your board, or some level of control in the company's direction.
 On the other hand, some investors will take a passive role and only want ongoing reports on the company's performance.
 In most situations though, angels will integrate some regulations in what the entrepreneur can do.

-Finding an angel investor is easy on our website, which features thousands of business angels in the Midwest US, as well as members from our network of sites located all around the US and internationally.
+Finding an angel investor is easy on our website, which features thousands of business angels from all over the US, as well as members from our international network of sites.
 But going beyond finding the right investor, the entrepreneur must be ready with a range of material to make the investor feel confident on their investment.

 Executive summaries, market research, long term forecasts and marketing plans are potentially some of the many things your angel investor may want to see.
 Also make sure that the investor is someone that you feel comfortable communicating with.
 After all, they will become a big part of the growth and experience that your business undergoes.